 Apple hasn't updated the Mac Pro since 2013, so as with the Mac mini we don't recommend this model as a buy right now.

-Like the Mac mini, though, there are a few things that the Mac Pro has going for it.
-It has silent operation, so it's been popular with audio professionals, and its design is certainly unique.
-The new Mac Pro that Apple has promised for some point in the future (2018 possibly, but maybe 2019) will have an entirely new design.
+In the meantime, it's worth noting that there are a few things that the current Mac Pro has going for it.
+It has silent operation, so it's been popular with audio professionals, and its design is certainly unique and compact.

 Conclusion & buying advice